 The 18th century Madiswil farmhouse includes the farming families’ living quarters and cattle stalls, along with a threshing floor.
 The roofs timber members and frame remain visible in the building with laths carried by rafters, as well as the shingles of the outer building on the external skin.

-Western Switzerland – the timber farmhouseeincludes a sizeable threshing stall and floor extension from the main farmhouse building.
+The timber farmhouse includes a sizeable threshing stall and floor extension from the main farmhouse building.
 The farmhouse, originally from Tentlingen, near Fribourg, dates from the 16th century.
 A smaller structure, a granary from Vaud, includes – in miniature – steep pitched roofs and semi-circular decorative motifs on the door, which echo elements on gothic barns further north, near Fribourg and Berne.

 The south, south east and eastern Switzerland – this grouping includes buildings from across the south and eastern parts of Switzerland including Ticino and Valais.

 An early 16th century house from Malvaglia/Serravalle in Ticino, where a log construction sits on hillside stilts and a masonry foundation is strengthened with timber posts.
 Other farm buildings and structures are also presented, the majority of which reveal stone as a core material, although other smaller and simpler farming structures are made from wood, such as hillside grain drying racks.

 Throughout the Rhone Valley, square timber is the principal timber building approach used, while half-timber construction is almost completely absent, with square timber construction the principal construction found.
 The museum contains a series of farm buildings from Blatten village in the Lötschen valley profiling the half-timber constructions that took root in the region.